NathanFiorellino/TheDataCollectivists/index.md

 While most people agree about the uncertainty of the next hundred years, we still have yet to agree on a solution.
 Some of which are more oriented towards a progressive society, while others prefer a more conservative approach.
 While multiple point of view rely on economic and environmental claims to base their theories on, some others are based on hate and fear of the difference, hate and fear of the change we might need to forge a more inclusive society.
 In order to better tackle the issues we face, we need to understand how these ideologies are gaining more traction inside the public debate, to observe how they might shape the minds of citizens.

 // Propal : on enlève ce paragraphe avec l'ajout de ce qu'il y a au début.
+Nickel la propal
 // In particular, far-right extremism has found a new echo in many Occidental societies, notably in the US **[[3]](#bibliography)**, partly made possible due to online forums.
 Forums like 4chan, 8kun etc have revealed to be a large alt-right ideology gathering **[[4]](#bibliography)**, useful to extract reccuring topics and vocabulary that suggest alt-right speech.

 We have talked a lot about the rise of hate speech on the internet and in public discussions, but in order to take home some conclusions about the consequences on the real-world politics, we also have to analyze a factor that shapes more than others the political landscape of our society: the Press.
 While people spread more hate speech, it is critical to assess how the media relays that information and in which proportion,  Moreover, we will also investigate if this rise of hate speech in the media could be correlated with real-world events and attacks linked with alt-right extremists motivated by the same ideas we can find in some flagged quotes.
 Both a rise of hate speech discussion in the press and a rise in far-right extremist attacks are a factor and a symptom of the rise of hatred in the public debate, which we desperately need to address.